scilus/scilpy/docs/source/documentation/fibertube_tracking.rst

 -  vc_ratio: Number of VC divided by the number of streamlines.
 -  ic_ratio: Number of IC divided by the number of streamlines.
 -  nc_ratio: Number of NC divided by the number of streamlines.
--  res_vc_ratio: Number of Res_VC divided by the number of streamlines.
--  res_ic_ratio: Number of Res_IC divided by the number of streamlines.
--  res_nc_ratio: Number of Res_NC divided by the number of streamlines.
 -  mae_min: Minimum MAE for the tractogram.
 -  mae_max: Maximum MAE for the tractogram.
 -  mae_mean: Average MAE for the tractogram.